How Much Does It Cost to Go to a Gaming Lounge? [2025 Prices Guide]

 | Monthly / Hour Bundles | $30+ / month | Discounts for regulars or prepaid hour packs |

-| Party Packages | $100–$300+ | Private room or multiple stations, often with food/drinks |
+| Party Packages | $100–$300+ | Private room or multiple stations; food/drinks often included |

 Tip: If you go often, ask about bundles or memberships—they can lower the effective hourly price substantially.